 It includes guidance on storing devices securely, creating and maintaining strong passwords, and an acceptable use policy for visiting websites that aren’t work-related.

 Organisations should also explain the technical solutions they’ve implemented to protect sensitive data and how employees can comply.
 For example, we recommend applying two-factor authentication to any third-party service that you use.

 Although it shouldn’t be a concern during the lockdown, your remote working policy should also address the risks that come with employees handling sensitive information in public places.

 For example, when business goes back to normal, staff may well use company devices in places such as trains and cafés, where opportunistic cyber criminals can lurk without drawing attention to themselves.

 Security incidents are just as likely to occur even if there isn’t a malicious actor.
-Consider how often you hear about employees losing their laptop, USB stick or paperwork.
+Consider how often you hear about employees losing a laptop, USB stick or paperwork.